SALE ON NOW! PROMOTIONS

 Part 1 The global food system 1.Emergence of the global food system 2.Trouble at t'mill 3.Drivers and outcomes of change Part 2 Competing paradigms of food production 4.Neo-productivist food systems 5.Reformist food systems 6.Progressive food systems 7.Radical food systems Part 3 The golden chalice of sustainability and the evolution of food systems 8.The golden chalice of sustainability 9.Food system evolution

-Dr Dave Watson is a leading authority on sustainable development and optimising value chains in agriculture.
-He has taught courses on sustainable development for the University of Hull (UK), as well as managing research and development programmes for the International Livestock Research Institute (ILRI), the International Institute of Tropical Agriculture (IITA) and the International Maize and Wheat Improvement Center (CIMMYT) in Mexico.
-Dr Watson is editor of the two-volume Achieving sustainable cultivation of maize, also published by Burleigh Dodds Science Publishing.
+Dr Dave Watson is a leading authority on sustainability issues affecting agriculture.
+He has taught at the University of Hull, UK as well as managing research programmes for the International Livestock Research Institute, the International Institute of Tropical Agriculture and the International Maize and Wheat Improvement Center.

 See Also